 Under current conditions, invasive and noxious weed plant species are common in the lower reservoir area but less common in the upper reservoir area.
 Increased disturbance associated with operation of the proposed project (e.g., dust and vehicle traffic) could increase the opportunity for invasive plant species to become established and spread in the study area.
 An increased abundance of invasive species would also increase seed dispersal to surrounding habitats where invasive species could out-compete native plant species.
+Some of the native plant species that could be displaced are important to Tribal traditional cultural practices (see Section 4.9, Cultural and Tribal Resources, of the EIS and the Tribal Resources Analysis Report [Appendix H of the EIS]).
 The Applicant plans to implement a Noxious Weed Management Plan, as described in their draft VMMP (FFP 2020c), to reduce the potential for these indirect impacts.
 Therefore, this would not result in a significant adverse impact.